-A 1980s family pantry staple, this copycat version of the popular and familiar Dainty brand Beef Flavoured Rice will surely invoke all of your warm and fuzzy nostalgic feelings!
+An early childhood family pantry staple in our home, this copycat version of the popular and familiar Dainty brand Beef Flavoured Rice will surely invoke all of your warm and fuzzy nostalgic feelings!
+With less sodium and preservatives, my copycat version is better for you too!

 Please tell me that I’m not the only one who got really excited and hungry for dinner when Dainty Rice was being served!
 I remember the smell so well.
 If I were outside hanging out with friends, I could smell it coming from the window in our kitchen.